When you submit a ticket you will see that it has a state and a status applied to it. Here’s what that means.

 - Awaiting Information - We are waiting for additional information from you in order to progress the ticket.
 While in this state, our Service Level Agreement timers (SLA timers) will be paused.

 - Pending - Work on your ticket has been paused as we have arranged a call or meeting with you to discuss your ticket further.
 The SLA timer has been paused while we await the call.
-Alternatively, you have suggested a design catalogue change and your suggestion is now on our Catalogues Roadmap where it can be voted on and feedback given.
-The ticket is still active and we may contact you via the ticket for additional information.

 - Resolved – The ticket has gone through our process and our team have responded to you with an appropriate resolution.
 This could be in the form of an advice article, a successful license transfer, a fix for a defect, or a date you can expect the fix to be released.